NOTE: This article first appeared in spring 2020, updated most recently in July 2022.

-Bamboo is a famously resilient plant, but it can be susceptible to pests.
-The biggest threats that gardeners encounter tend to be aphids and mealy bugs.
+Bamboo is a famously resilient plant, but it can be susceptible to pests and disease.
+The biggest threats that gardeners encounter tend to be aphids, mites, and mealybugs.
 If you are shipping or receiving bamboo poles and products from overseas, you also need to watch out for termites.
-You can use chemical or natural solutions to exterminate these insects, but the best solution is to maintain a healthy plant with healthy soil that inhospitable to pests.
+In moist conditions, bamboo may fall victim to fungus or root rot.
+You can use chemical or natural solutions to exterminate insects and combat fungus, but the best answer is to maintain healthy soil that doesn’t weaken the plant or attract pests.

-Thankfully, these can be easily spotted by the naked eye.
-These are small, soft-bodied creatures that surround the under-leaves of plants.
-They can easily be removed by spraying high-pressure water on the leaves of plants.
-Mix it with low-impact chemicals or essential oils for greater protection.
-I like mix up some soapy water, which can effectively suffocate the aphids.
+Aphids can easily be removed by spraying high-pressure water on the leaves of plants, but they might not stay away for long.
+Mix the water with low-impact chemicals or essential oils for greater protection.
+I like to mix up some soapy water, which can effectively suffocate the aphids.

 That’s right!
 Not only do these creatures infest homes but also the bamboo.
 Termites build their nests inside the culms or canes of the bamboo.
-By the time you notice the infestation of termites, the plant will have been dried out.
-This is why termites are lethal to the health of bamboos.
-It is almost always too late before you know about the infestation.
+By the time you notice the presence of termites, the plant will have been dried out.
+This is how termites can be lethal to the health of bamboos.

 Termites are of the greatest concern when working and building with harvested bamboo.
 To keep these pests from boring through your building materiel, there are various methods for treating the bamboo.

 Little bugs and insects aren’t the only things that can eat your bamboo.
 You might also have to watch out for wildlife.